DataDog/documentation/content/en/cloudcraft/account-management/roles-and-permissions.md

 ### User

-Users are the least-privileged role type for Cloudcraft team members.
-Users should be members of teams with whom they will share blueprints, collaborate on AWS accounts, and generally work together.
+Users are the least-privileged role type in Cloudcraft.
+Users are members of teams with whom they can share blueprints, collaborate on AWS accounts, and generally work together.

 **Permissions:**